imrubinshao/awesome-ai-tools/README.md

 - [Gemini](https://ai.google.dev/) - Gemini is a new large language model that will work across Google products, including search, ads, and Bard.

+- [Civitai](https://civitai.com/) - Explore thousands of high-quality Stable Diffusion models, share your AI-generated art, and engage with a vibrant community of creators.

+- [Hugging Face](https://huggingface.co/) - The AI community building the future. · Models · Spaces · Datasets · The Home of Machine Learning · Accelerate your ML.

+- [Replicate](https://replicate.com/) - Run and fine-tune open-source models.
+Deploy custom models at scale.
+All with one line of code.